-An ecosystem to be preserved
+An unique ecosystem to be preserved

 Like any ecosystem, salt marshes represent a fragile wilderness that is essential to preserve for a long time the species used to live discreetly in these places.

-A special environment leads to special life, as the different salinity levels found in the salt works during the year and tides promote an exceptional biodiversity.
+As an unique ecosystem, special environment leads to special life, as the different salinity levels found in the salt works during the year and tides promote an exceptional biodiversity.
 This starts with more or less salt-tolerant bacteria, which feed small crustaceans, and create the wealth of the “traicts” (straits) (lien vers lexique) when the water is discharged out to sea; in turn, these are eaten by fish and shellfish, who are themselves prey for birds.

 The site is also the preferred home for many different insects (flies, wasps, beetles…), which are eaten by specialised spiders, reptiles and amphibians.
 This small world is not visible at first glance.